NAvi349/mixed-riscv-soc/README.md

 - It is used for monitoring internal signals in our design

 i.
-Search ILA in the IP catalog and select Integrated Logic Analyzer
+Search ILA in the IP catalogue and select Integrated Logic Analyzer

 ii.
 Set number of probes as 3 and sample depth as 131072